SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable2.md

 >**Reflection:** Overall, the project is progressing well without major concerns.
 Team members have been very detail-oriented, identifying even small issues, which has been valuable for improving the >quality of our work.

 >### Tamara Sopoyeva
->**Contributions:** Reviwed updates and new items (artichectual design, activity diagram, UI sketch).
-Commumicated with the teammates and provided feedback on chosen design and execution of it.
-Ensured the deliverable meets expectation per the instructions in assigment.
+>**Contributions:** Reviewed updates of new items (architectural design, activity diagram, UI sketch).
+Communicated with teammates and provided feedback on the chosen design and its execution.
+Ensured the delivery meets the expectations as outlined in the instructions in the assignment.
+Prepared final report for the upload.
 >
->**Reflection:** The team interaction is great, everyone communicates repsesctuflly but focuses on procuing results.
-Team members are good at communicating progress and challenges and listening and disussing everyone input.
-The project is progressing good and the team is improving on communicating and time management.
+>**Reflection:** The team interaction is great; everyone communicates respectfully but focuses on producing results.
+Team members are good at communicating progress and challenges, listening, and considering everyone's input.
+The project is progressing well, and the team is improving in communicating and time management.

 ## Meeting Overview